-Acyclovir is an antiviral medicine, which is available in the form of tablets, topical ointments, and intravenous injections, for the prevention or treatment of chicken-pox, shingles, genital herpes, and cold sores.
+Acyclovir is an antiviral medicine, which is available in the form of tablets, topical ointments, and intravenous injections, for the prevention or treatment of chickenpox, shingles, genital herpes, and cold sores.
 People with weakened immunity may also be given this medicine to improve their immunity.
 Although it may not aid the complete removal of the virus, it may help reduce the impact of the viral attack.

-How Does it Work to Treat Herpes and Chickenpox?
+How Does It Work to Treat Herpes and Chickenpox?

 Acyclovir can help in decreasing the severity of herpes and chickenpox virus.
 It may even help in reducing the length and severity of the outbreaks.
 Using this medicine may heal sores faster and even lessen the pain.
-However, this medicine is more effective if you begin using when the first outbreak happens.
+However, this medicine is more effective if you begin using it when the first outbreak happens.

 Recommended Dosage of Acyclovir for Pregnant Women

 The dosage of acyclovir during pregnancy mainly depends on the severity of your condition.
 You may be prescribed 200 mg that should be taken 4 to 5 times a day or 400 mg taken 3 times a day, depending on your condition.
 You may have to take medicine for a week to 10 days or longer in some cases.
 The regular usage of the medicine may not only ensure the reduction in the outbreaks, but it may also prevent the infection from getting passed on to your baby.